dumlutimuralp/antrea-packet-walks/part_d/README.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 </code></pre>

-Looking at "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink" , this route entry basically means that the next hop for the subnet 10.222.2.0/24 is 10.222.2.1 and it can be reached through antrea-gw0 interface. (dev antrea-gw0) However 10.222.2.1 is not part of any directly connected subnets on worker1 node ?
-So normally it would perform recursive routing to check how it can reach 10.222.2.1.
+- The third route entry, **"10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink"**, basically means that the next hop for the subnet 10.222.2.0/24 is 10.222.2.1 and it can be reached through antrea-gw0 interface. ("dev antrea-gw0") But 10.222.2.1 is not part of any directly connected subnets on worker1 node ?
+So worker1 node would normally need to perform recursive routing to check how it can reach 10.222.2.1.
 The interesting trick here is the "onlink" parameter used in the same route entry.
-This parameter makes the Linux Kernel IP stack to think as if 10.222.2.1 is a next hop which is part of a network that antrea-gw0 interface is also directly connected to. **Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.**
+This parameter makes **the Linux Kernel IP stack to think as if 10.222.2.1 is a local next hop** which is part of the network that antrea-gw0 interface is also directly connected to. **Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24**, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.

-Which specific scenario would worker1 node send
+- Which specific traffic pattern would worker1 node send an ARP request ?
+The simple one that comes to mind is the flow which is explained in Section 9, frontend pod on worker1 node to backend2 pod on worker2 node flow. **Basically, pod to service traffic which gets load balanced to a pod on another node.** Hence these first two flow entries in Table 20 help worker1 node to figure out how to send flows destined to pods running on other Kubernetes nodes.

-Looking at "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink" , this route entry is for the pod subnet for the other Kubernetes node, which is the master node.
+- The fifth route entry, "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink" , is for the pod subnet on the other Kubernetes node, which is the master node.

-Whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and then add a route entry, similar to the ones above, on worker1 node' s route table.
+- Whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and then add a route entry, similar to the ones above, on worker1 node' s route table.
 (Explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#antrea-agent))

 Until now, the reason a node sends an ARP request for another node' s gw0 interace IP is explained.
 What about how OVS handles these ARP requests ?
 For that the second flow entry in Table 20 is explained in more detail below.